opencog/opencog/opencog/nlp/aiml/import/README.md

 --------------------------
 This directory contains several perl scripts to convert AIML to OpenCog Atomese, so that the AIML rules can be integrated into the rest of the OpenCog natural language processing infrastructure.
+Multiple users have requested scripting capabilities, and this is the tool that provides this.
+Its up to you to integrate further.

-The current target of the importer is to generate OpenPsi-compatable rules, so that the openpsi rule engine can act as an AIML engine.
+The current target of the importer is to generate OpenPsi-compatible rules, so that the OpenPsi rule engine can act as an AIML engine.

 ### Usage